asrul10/js-remember-me/README.md

 # ⭐ js-remember-me
-Javascript code snippets for most searches on Stackoverflow.
+A collection of Javascript code for most searches on Stackoverflow.

 # Table of Contents